safirerose879/pd2-final-FLo-ELou/Log.md

 6-15-14		Flo		Used Emma's working Linked List Deck3.
 YES IT WORKSSSS FOR MULTIPLE GAMES!!!!!
 Seems like Refill isnt working...but it's still beast.

+6-16-14		Flo		A glitch in Refill and Tied but it works with the game.